 Greetings!
 I typically write fantasy fiction of many shades (urban fantasy, high fantasy, historical fantasy) but have been known to dabble in other spec fic genres (science fiction, horror) and dip my toe in cross-genre work.
 The current novel-project is a high fantasy buddy cop story with blood-magic, memory-trading dragons, and serial killers.
 My short fiction tends to fluctuate, but lately, there’s been a lot of dead people—ghosts, zombies, vampires, and the like, and I have a soft spot for dragons and immortals of any kind.

-I live in Chicago (and the city forms a base for much of my UF) and I’m currently working toward my MFA in Popular Fiction at Stonecoast in Maine.
+I live in Chicago (and the city forms a base for much of my UF) and I just earned (as of July 1st) my MFA in Popular Fiction at Stonecoast in Maine!

 Current New Thing: